chipinvision/chipinvision/README.md

 ## About Me

    - 😎 Self Taught Developer and UI Designer
-   - 🔭 I’m currently working at my Workstation
+   - 🔭 I’m currently working on my startup
-   - 🌱 I’m currently learning Flutter
+   - 🌱 I’m currently exploring Flutter Development
    - 🤔 Contributing OpenSource
    - 💬 Ask me about Tech
    - 📫 How to reach me: